pento/automatic-updater/readme.txt

 == Changelog ==

+= 0.3.2 =
+* FIXED: Minor formatting change to the notification emails.

 = 0.3.1 =
 * FIXED: Don't try to update WordPress to the same version (harmless, but unnecessary)
 * FIXED: A PHP warning in the Settings page